sasjs/sasjs.io/docs/sasjs/sasjs-adapter.md

 ## SAS Inputs / Outputs

-The SAS side is handled by a number of macros in the [macrocore](https://github.com/macropeople/macrocore) library.
+The SAS side is handled by a number of macros in the [macro core](https://github.com/sasjs/core) library.

 The following snippet shows the process of SAS tables arriving / leaving:
 ```